Gramzman28/Udhaari/README.md

 # Udhaari
-This is an Android Application developed by DSC JSS for maintaing transaction records between Vendors and Customers.
-The main purpose behind the application was to minimize the loss of data which customer is vending how much money and when did he returned that to the shop owner.
+This is an Android Application developed by DSC JSS for maintaining transaction records between Vendors and Customers.
+The main purpose behind the application was to minimize the loss of data which customer is vending how much money and when did he return that to the shop owner.

 ## Getting Started